The best camping chairs 2023: kick back in style in the backcountry

 Pricey

 There is usually a trade-off in camp chair design, and saving weight often means some sacrifice in comfort.
-The Big Six has no truck with compromise – it’s comfy and light (although it’s a bit bulky to take backpacking).
+The Big Six has no truck with compromise – we found it was both comfy and light (although it’s a bit bulky to take backpacking).
 A tall back and wide seat cradle your body and, as a new feature for this chair, cup holders on each arm keep your favorite beverages close at hand – perfect for oft-forgotten left-handed drinkers (and those thirsty types who like to have two drinks on the go, or one for now and one lined up for later).

 The Big Six boasts a patented hub-less frame construction, color-coded shock cord poles and a self-adjusting center pole creates a stable platform on uneven terrain.
 It packs small, with a stuff sack included.
 Durable fabrics and lightweight aircraft aluminium poles stand up to a busy season outside.
 Some of the vivid patterns used are inspired by the flora and fauna of Routt County, Colorado, home of Big Agnes Mountain.